OurMeatball/CBL-P1/README.md

 # CBL-P1
-Here's the projects Merijn has been working on to learn unity and earlier godot.
+Here's the projects our Group has been working on to learn unity and earlier godot.

 Links: